 - Schedule – If you want to schedule a live stream.

-2. After you are done click on Create Stream.
+After you click on “Done“.

 Just copy the stream key and keep it for further setup on OBS.
 Click Done, leave the stream URL as it is.

 Before you hit “Go Live” let’s understand all the features of the live control room.